Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 Then, with a tug, Dad leaned in close to our ears and whispered, “Ok boys, let’s go,” and we walked back to the flickering fire.
 That next day revealed the source of the sound.
 It was a buffalo herd, thankfully grazing behind a very strong fence, but my brother and I had experienced something we’ll never forget, something that would later help me understand why my mom could “reap joy after sowing the seeds of tears”.
 As she listened to that cassette and sang along, she saw that Jesus really is with her.
 The tears helped her experience the joy of God’s closeness.

 That’s all for today!
+Thanks for reading.
 Do you like these stories?
 A great way you could show your appreciation is by forwarding this email to someone else who might enjoy them.
 Or did someone forward this to you?
-Sign up here to get a story like this one twice a month.
-Thank you for your support!
+Sign up here to get a story like this twice a month.
+Thanks for your support!